 To find out more about what it’s like to work in the industry browse through the Case Studies section.

 Who works in pharmaceuticals?

 Hear from two scientists on why they decided to join the industry.

 Hello, my name is Suki Balendra and I'm the Life Sciences Lead for the NIHR Clinical Research Network.
 And the NIHR is the National Institute of Health Research.
 So I'm based at Imperial College Healthcare NHS Trust.

 And my role involves working with the life sciences industry, which I'm extremely passionate about.
 I have the opportunity to work with industry from the NHS perspective across organisational boundaries.
 We share ideas and expertise.

 And the main aspect of my role is promoting the Northwest London region to the life sciences industry to showcase the expertise and the opportunities in working in our region.

-So a typical day for me involves working with a company perhaps meeting a new company that I haven't met before.
+So a typical day for me involves working with a company perhaps meeting a new company that I have not met before.
 They could be a large life sciences company, or a small biotech company.

 And the format of the meeting if we've never met before would be to meet representatives from the company, alongside my colleagues from the partner organisations within our region so that could be staff from the research and development teams within the trust and clinical leads from across the organisations.
 And we work regionally together to showcase what we can do in a region and showcase the opportunities and working within our area.